ricerati/proxy-checker-python/README.md

 ## Description

-The proxy checker takes a proxy as input and use it to send a request to a proxy judge (a website that outputs the information that was sent to it).
-If the request succeeds, the proxy checker will use the information it receive from the proxy judge to determine the proxy's:
+The proxy checker takes a proxy as input and uses it to send a request to a proxy judge (a website that outputs the information that was sent to it).
+If the request succeeds, the proxy checker will use the information it receives from the proxy judge to determine the proxy's:

 - Country
 - Protocol